ga-curriculum/react-jukebox-front-end-lab/canvas-landing-pages/seb.md

 ## Prerequisites

-- Express API - Jukebox Lab - This module requires an existing Express API for performing CRUD operations on the resource `tracks`.
+This lab requires an existing API for performing CRUD operations on the `track` resource as provided by the  **Express API - Jukebox Back-End Lab**.

 ## Content